 Applying for a competitive fellowship is time intensive, but it is also a rewarding process of goal setting and self-reflection.

-In preparing your application, you will refine your future objectives, prepare strong essays for other applications, and develop stronger connections to faculty.
+In preparing your application, you will refine your future objectives, prepare strong essays for other applications, and strengthen connections to faculty.
 Listed below are some tips to get you started; we suggest that you open and read these sections, do some research, and then talk with fellowship adviser, Lisa Gates, to get things underway.

-Research the Opportunities Early
+Research Opportunities Early

 Students are eligible to apply for different fellowships at different times in their undergraduate career.
 Some fellowships are specifically for sophomores, juniors, or seniors; others are open to a broader group, such as seniors and recent graduates.
 Eligibility requirements vary widely, too.
 Some are for specific disciplines; others require a history of financial need.
 Many, but not all, require a high GPA.
 While some fellowships support graduate study in a particular location; others offer the opportunity for self-designed projects and travel.